RyanNgCT/JerseyCTF-Writeups/Web - Redirector/redirector.md

 After we reach the end of the flag format (character `}`), we will want to stop since we already get the entire format out.
 This finally lead to the flag (we can now stop here!): `jctf{y0u_l1kEmY-Redir3CTs}`.

 ![img](https://github.com/RyanNgCT/JerseyCTF-Writeups/blob/main/Web%20-%20Redirector/repeater-stop.png)

+If the characters were say url encoded (say in a new challenge), we could simply use the same method by url encode the ending character (i.e `}` to `%7D`, using the same logic to stop when we get the entire valid string.

 ## Reflection